https://homeofficemedia.blog.gov.uk/electronic-travel-authorisation-eta-factsheet-november-2024/

 - If a person’s ETA application is refused, they cannot appeal and instead need to apply for a visa if they still wish to seek permission to come to the UK.

-- The UK does not operate routine immigration controls on journeys from within the CTA, with no immigration controls whatsoever on the Ireland-Northern Ireland land border.
+- The UK does not operate routine immigration controls on journeys from within the Common Travel Area, with no immigration controls whatsoever on the Ireland-Northern Ireland land border.

-- All people arriving in the UK, including those crossing the land border into Northern Ireland, continue to need to enter in line with the UK’s immigration framework, including the need to obtain an ETA once required.
+- However, everyone arriving in the UK, including those entering Northern Ireland, continue to need to enter in line with the UK’s Immigration Rules including obtaining an ETA if they are eligible.

 Are ETAs needed by those transiting through the UK?
 If so, why?